In response to publishing our pitch deck, John Henderson shared an interesting comment about the fees we take at Notation for managing the fund.

 So, it’s pretty easy to see how the costs of running a fund add up quickly.
 At the moment, we have approximately 3 years of salary runway, and to the extent we spend more than $1M in fees, it comes out of our own pockets.

 It’s also important to note that Alex and I are contributing a non-trivial portion of our own wealth to the fund.
-Initially, this represents approximately $150k (2% of the fund), but we’d like to do more depending on whether or not some of our ownership in previous startups becomes liquid.
-We’re believers in Notation Capital and our strategy.
-If we had the resources, we’d love to be primarily our own LPs (although in fact many of our LPs add real value).
+We’re believers in Notation and our strategy.
+If we had the resources, we’d love to be primarily our own LPs :-)

-In all, we believe the approach we’re taking to fees at Notation Capital is both more transparent and lower as a percentage than most funds.
-We’re also fully aligned with our LPs — the investors in Notation Capital know exactly how much money, down to the dollar, that goes to fees rather than investments.
-As most things we do and invest in at Notation Capital, this is an experiment, but one we believe is well worth trying.
+Taken together, we believe the approach we’re taking to fees at Notation is both more transparent and lower as a percentage than most funds.
+We’re also fully aligned with our LPs — the investors in Notation know exactly how much money, down to the dollar, that goes to fees rather than investments.
+As most things we do (and invest in) at Notation, this is an experiment, but one we believe well worth trying.